Becoming a Physician Assistant in Minnesota

 A temporary license may be available to those who have already met the necessary requirements for the permanent license as described above, but who are waiting for final license approval.

 In order to become a Physician Assistant in Minnesota, a delegation agreement must be put in place between the physician and the Physician Assistant once the PA has met all of the state’s requirements and has obtained the appropriate license.
 A graduate may not pursue Physician Assistant jobs in Minnesota without one in place.
-This is required of all those who want to become a Physician Assistant in Minnesota.
 This agreement will specifically spell out the expectations the physician has for the Physician Assistant, including which responsibilities will be delegated to the PA.
 Furthermore, the agreement documents that the physician agrees to accept full medical liability for the PA’s actions in that role.
 The delegation agreement must accurately reflect the Physician Assistant’s duties and be appropriate to the practice of the physician.
 A copy must be maintained at the physician’s office and updated each year.
 A PA under the supervision of a physician may practice in a remote location, and in some cases, the physician may be allowed to supervise more than five Physician Assistants in Minnesota with board approval.

 Explore more programs similar to Physician Assistants below: